 .gitignore for git users) excludes the file with your token.
 Your production servers can then pick up their token from an environment variable or from a mechanism like the one that the dotenv gem provides.

 Rails is a powerful framework that hides a lot of the ugly details necessary to build a robust web application.
-While this makes web application development much faster, developers should pay attention to the potential design and coding pitfalls, to make sure that their applications are easily extensible and maintainable as they grow.
+While this makes Rails web application development much faster, developers should pay attention to the potential design and coding errors, to make sure that their applications are easily extensible and maintainable as they grow.

 Developers also need to be aware of issues that can make their applications slower, less reliable, and less secure.
 It’s important to study the framework and make sure that you fully understand the architectural, design, and coding tradeoffs you’re making throughout the development process, to help ensure a high quality and high performance application.